Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Experimental Results

-{\bf Ablation study on depth smoothness loss.} In this ablation study, we investigate the effectiveness of the depth smoothness loss~\cite{bian2019unsupervised,chen2019self,garg2016unsupervised,godard2017unsupervised,yin2018geonet} that are frequently used in usual RGB image based depth networks.
-We further train our network $Ours(MS)$ with and without the smoothness loss for 50 epochs in the indoor and out training set of ViViD dataset~\cite{alee-2019-icra-ws}.
-The experimental results are shown in ~\tabref{tab:Abl_depth_smooth}.
-Unlike other RGB image based depth networks, our network doesn't leverage the effect of the smoothness loss.
-We believe that the thermal image reconstruction loss $L_{rec}^{T}$ provides part of the smoothing effect because the thermal image has a homogeneous temperature distribution within image and objects.
-Also, the similarity loss and geometric consistency loss implicitly enforce smoothing effects on the depth map.
-The depth smoothness loss doesn't provide any performance boosting and smoothing effects.

-{\bf Ablation study on the loss functions.} We conduct ablation study about the loss functions $L_{rec}^{RGB}$, $L_{gc}^{RGB}$, and $M^{RGB}$, as shown in ~\tabref{tab:abl_loss_functions}.
-According to adding the forward-warping based photometric loss $L_{rec}^{RGB}$, the overall network performances both indoor and outdoor sets are marginally improved.
-Also, the occlusion and motion blurred region in the RGB image are handled with $M^{RGB}$, leading to further performance improvement by minimizing the photometric loss on reliable regions.
-Since the loss $L_{gc}^{RGB}$ is basically generated from thermal image depth, the loss $L_{gc}^{RGB}$ gives a further depth consistency signal on thermal image depth.
-However, the further depth consistency loss on the thermal image depth shows one positive and one negative effect by enhancing far object depth but decreasing close object depth.
-Based on the experimental results and RMS criteria, we select our final model $Ours(MS)$ that utilizes $L_{rec}^{RGB}$, $L_{gc}^{RGB}$, and $M^{RGB}$.
+{\bf Ablation study on loss functions.} We conduct an ablation study about the loss functions $L_{rec}^{V}$, $L_{gc}^{V}$, and $M^{V}$, as shown in ~\tabref{tab:abl_loss_functions}.
+By adding the forward-warping based photometric loss $L_{rec}^{V}$, the overall network performances both indoor and outdoor sets are improved.
+Also, occlusions, static pixels, and homogeneous regions in the visible image are handled with the mask $M^{V}=M_{ns}^V\cdot M_{gc}^V$, leading to further performance improvement by minimizing the photometric loss in reliable regions.
+Since the loss $L_{gc}^{V}$ is basically generated from the thermal image depth, the loss $L_{gc}^{V}$ gives a further depth consistency signal for thermal image's depth map.
+Based on the experimental results and RMS criteria, we select our final model $Ours\text{-}MS$, which utilizes $L_{rec}^{V}$, $L_{gc}^{V}$, and $M^{V}$.